Inzhenerka/docs.getdbt.tech/website/blog/2025-01-28-git-branching-strategies-and-dbt.md

     <Lightbox src="/img/blog/2025-01-28-git-branching-strategies-and-dbt/15_direct_tagging.png" title="Tagging in Direct Promotion" width="85%" />

-Which one you decide should use depends on how your team would like to manage the changes.
+Whichever option you decide depends on how your team would like to manage the changes.
 No matter the reason for more branches, these points are always relevant to plan out\:

 - Can we accurately describe the use case of each branch?
 - Who owns the oversight of any new branches?